Clinical negligence lawyer Oliver Thorne, looks at claiming compensation for a mistake in diagnosing cauda equina syndrome.

 Our Legal 500 recommended team are experts in pursuing clinical negligence claims.
 We will ensure that compensation is recovered not only for your physical and psychological injuries, but also the cost of future medical care, adaptations to your living accommodation and all your past and future lost earnings.

 We operate a free legal helpline which you can call for a case assessment.
-We are able to deal with cauda equina compensation claims on a no win, no fee basis so you should not allow worries about legal fees to put you off seeking justice.
+We are able to deal with cauda equina compensation claims nationally on a no win, no fee basis so you should not allow worries about legal fees to put you off seeking justice.